GizemCidal/rag-finetuning-assessment/rag_report_draft.md

     1.  **Retrieval:** The embeddings fail to capture the specific literary nuance, leading to "Garbage In".
     2.  **Generation:** Even if context were perfect, the 1B model struggles with reasoning.
 But currently, it doesn't even get the chance to reason because the input is irrelevant.

-## 7. Next Steps: The Case for Finetuning
+## 7. Next Steps: PEFT Comparison Study
-Given that "Off-the-shelf" components failed to bridge the gap for this specific domain (Literary QA), **Finetuning** is the necessary next step.
+While domain adaptation for this specific book remains a valid path, the project will now shift focus to a broader study of **Parameter-Efficient Fine-Tuning (PEFT)** techniques.
-1.  **Finetuning the LLM:** To teach it the style of valid answers.
+1.  **Objective:** Compare **QLoRA** vs **GaLore** on the `gemma-3-1b-it` model.
-2. (Optional) **Finetuning Embeddings:** Or switching to a larger model to improve retrieval relevance.
+2.  **Dataset:** A mixed instruction-tuning dataset (Alpaca + Tulu + Ultrachat) to improve general instruction following capabilities, rather than overfitting to a single literary work.

 ## 8. Conclusion
 The implemented system demonstrates that while advanced RAG techniques (Hierarchical Chunking, Qdrant Persistence, Re-ranking) are successfully deployed, they hit a hard ceiling when the *semantic understanding* of the underlying models does not match the domain (Historical Literature).
-The path forward is clearly defined: Domain Adaptation via Finetuning.
+The path forward is now to explore efficient training methods (PEFT) to fundamentally enhance the model's capabilities.